EleutherAI/polyglot/README.md

 ## 1. GPT-NeoX-Ko
 ### 1.1.
 Introduction
 We first targeted the Korean language because most of our contributors were Korean when we first started our research.
-We collected about 1 TB of Korean dataset for this work, which was done with [TUNiB](https://tunib.ai/).
+We collected about 1.2TB of Korean dataset for this work, which was done with [TUNiB](https://tunib.ai/).
 In addition, we used the [GPT-NeoX](https://github.com/EleutherAI/gpt-neox) framework for model training and added 8 Korean tasks to [LM-Evaluation-Harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/multilingual-ko) for model evaluation.

 ### 1.2.
 Models
 | Size |                                           Status                                           | Evaluation  | Checkpoints |